 Many people would be surprised to learn how common elder investment fraud is in Miami — and the measures that duplicitous financial advisors will take to dupe unsuspecting seniors, especially those with deep pockets.

-If you suspect that you or your loved one have been taken advantage of, the Wolper Law Firm can help.
+If you suspect that you or your loved one have been taken advantage of, the Wolper Law Firm, P.A. can help.

 Lack of Diversification